All Episodes

 It's impossible.

-But anyway, this uh the father said he didn't even know his son had written the letter until the president's response was arrived.
+But anyway, the father said he didn't even know his son had written the letter until the president's response arrived.

-He said, I've been on the kidney list for three years and you kind of feel helpless, just like I'm never gonna get it.
+He said, I've been on the kidney list for three years and you kind of feel helpless, just like I'm never going to get it.

 But all the people that responded on it on Facebook and people calling, we actually had a few people give us their information that are interested in maybe donating it.